 Get a simple pop-up tent, some flashlights and sleeping bags for your backyard camp.
-You could even carry some board games with you, a deck of cards, toys, story books, and yummy snacks.
+You could even carry some board games for kids with you, a deck of cards, toys, story books, and yummy snacks.

 If it’s too hot outside, there’s nothing better than staying in and solving puzzles.
 The entire family could take turns finding the right puzzle pieces, and get in some laughs too.
-Solving puzzles is a great way to kickstart critical thinking and problem solving skills.
+Solving puzzles for kids is a great way to kickstart critical thinking and problem solving skills.

 Make Ice Cream